MiniZinc/libminizinc/README_bin.txt

 The minisearch binary file is in the bin/ directory and you can find examples in the example/ directory.
-You can run an example with your FlatZinc solver by typing, for instance
+You can run an example with your FlatZinc solver by typing, for instance for Linux or Mac OS:

 ./bin/minisearch --solver <your-fzn-solver> examples/golomb_lns.mzn

+or Windows:

+cd bin
+minisearch.exe --solver <your-fzn-solver.exe> ..\examples\golomb_lns.mzn

 into your shell in this directory.
-Checkout the documentation on how to get a FlatZinc solver if have not got any installed on your system.
+Check out the documentation on how to get a FlatZinc solver if have not got any installed on your system.